MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 ## Additional layers for numbers, symbols and other functions

-You may have noticed two Function keys in the keymap overviews above, they both do the same thing on their own, pressing either of them will switch to the _symbols_ layer as long as they're held, pressing them both will switch to the _adjust_ layer as long as they're both held or at least the last key of the two pressed is held.
-(I just felt like adding that last detail, QMK works funny like that.)
-I wanted to stick to just one Function key, but haven't found out how yet.
+You may have noticed one Function key in the keymap overviews above, but two extra layers, just holding the Function key will switch to the _symbols_ layer, tapping it once followed by a hold will switch to the _adjust_ layer.

 ```